nxus/clientjs/README.md

 # @nxus/clientjs
-A Browserify wrapper for Nxus applications using [waterline](https://github.com/balderdashy/waterline).
+A Browserify wrapper for Nxus applications to bundle client-side JS.

 # Configuration